 Pan-frying salmon is quicker too as the fish only needs to cook for about 4 minutes per side.

-This recipe would work for both pan-grilled or oven-baked salmon.
+The seasoning in this recipe would work for both pan-grilled or oven-baked salmon.

-What To Serve With Pan Fried Salmon
+What To Serve With Pan Grilled Salmon

 - Buttermilk Mashed Potatoes